 Organic drilling fluid means mineral oil-based and synthetic drilling fluid.
-Solids include cuttings, produced sand and other solid materials from the well, such as packing and inert materials.
+Solids include cuttings,

 The requirement relating to measuring also applies to sediments and deposits from process equipment

 CHAPTER XII WASTE

 Re Section 72 Waste

 Handling of waste as mentioned in the second subsection, shall be done in accordance with the Pollution Control Act (in Norwegian only).
 Reference is made to Section 7 on the duty to avoid pollution, Section 28 on prohibition against litter and Section 32 on handling of production waste.
 Unless otherwise specifically determined, regulations relating to waste from the petroleum activities are applicable to the extent they are suitable.
 In this connection, reference is made to Chapter 11 on hazardous waste of the Waste Regulations (in Norwegian only) and Chapter 21 of the Pollution Control Regulations (in Norwegian only), Prohibition against incineration at sea, and Chapter 22 on dredging and dumping in sea and watercourses.